 Heat the oven to 140C/120C fan/gas mark 1.
 Line two large baking sheets with baking parchment.

 Put the egg whites in a large bowl and using an electric whisk, whisk to stiff peaks.
+Start slow, creating small bubbles, before turning the power up to high – this encourages a more stable meringue.
 Whisk in the caster sugar, 1 tablespoon at a time, making sure the mixture re-stiffens again after each addition.
-This step does take a bit of time, but adding the sugar slowly allows it to be fully incorporated.
+This step does take a bit of time, but adding the sugar slowly allows it to be fully incorporated, so don’t rush!
 Add the cornflour, vanilla and lemon juice and whisk a final time until just incorporated.

 For the rhubarb:

 Cover with foil and roast for 15 minutes.
 Remove the foil.
-Give everything another shuffle and roast for another 5 minutes, or until the rhubarb is tender and the juices syrupy.
+Give everything another shuffle and roast for another 5 minutes or so, or until the rhubarb is tender and the juices syrupy.

 To serve, spoon a dollop of the rhubarb curd on top of each of the meringue nests and tumble over the roast rhubarb, along with some of their juices.